You don’t have to be an expert to support your teen’s career decisions

 What occupation options are there?

-- Visit job outlook to see a pretty comprehensive list of occupations.
+- Visit Jobs and Skills Australia to see a pretty comprehensive list of occupations.
 It includes information on weekly pay, skill level and what the growth rate is for occupations.

 - Visit the myfuture bullseyes these resources show occupation profiles relating to subject learning areas.